LG Uplus: Wireless

 As of 2012 LG Uplus customers can receive the services on any of radio frequency band assigned, one or more of radio interfaces.

 In July 2006, the South Korean government canceled LG Telecom's license for 2.1 GHz W-CDMA bandwidth after the company opted not to develop the technology.
 LG Telecom will instead continue investing and upgrading in its CDMA2000 EV-DO Rev. A network.

 In July 2011, LG U+ launched its LTE network, nationwide coverage is expected to be complete by March 2012.

 On July 17, 2013, LG Uplus launched LTE-A service with the introduction of the Galaxy S4 LTE-A, the world's first "100% LTE" smartphone that can utilize data, voice and text with LTE and not fall back to CDMA.
 Starting from 2014 LG Uplus plans to release only "100% LTE" phones.

 Landline

 In 2010 LG Telecom acquired Dacom Corp., a network services firm that operated Hanaro Telecom's fixed line networks.
 The new affiliate helped LG enter the landline communications market.

 Broadband

-Launched in September 2005, U+Home is an optic LAN service that provides fast speeds of up to 100Mbit/s.
+Launched in September 2005, U+Home is an optic LAN service that provides fast speeds of up to 100 Mbit/s.